yasingencnet/yasingencnet/src/posts/js-const-let-var/react-notes-1-getting-started.md

 ---
 title: Differences Between Const, Var and Let
-description: My notes about const, var and let.
+description: My notes about const, var, and let.
 Not a guide.
 Just notes.
 date: 2021-05-13
 tags:
   - JavaScript